 Episode 1 (at 19:45) – The dictaphone

 Matt is double-checking the dictaphone on his table by running his hand over it, possibly to verify that the braille labels that are revealed on a later close-up are still there.
 I will absolutely go along with his playing up the blind guy bit here, but the case I’m making is that it’s completely logical that he would label buttons on various things, either by using braille labels or little plastic “bumpers”.
-If he had a TV, one such item would be the remote control (I challenge anyone with a semi-complicated remote to know what all the buttons are without referencing the often tiny numbers and symbols on or near them).
+If he had a TV, one such item would be the remote control (I challenge anyone with a semi-complicated remote to know what all the buttons are without looking at the often tiny numbers and symbols on or near them).
 Another such item would the microwave or oven in his house.
 It just makes sense.
-This information is simply less accessible than it is to someone who sees with visible light.
+This information is simply less accessible to him than it is to someone who sees with visible light.

 Episode 1 (at 25:15) – The signs around town